SecUSo/email-signature-expert-study/README.md

 cd email-signature-expert-study/FOSDEM
 ```

-Now, you need to (rename and) copy "thunderbird_genesis" and "gnupg_genesis" to your home directory, i.e., "~/.thunderbird" and "~/.gnupg".
-There is a chance that these folders already exist. **Make sure to create a backup** of them and replace them with the "*_genesis" variants.
+Now, you need to (rename and) copy "thunderbird_genesis" and "gnupg_genesis" to your home directory, i.e., `~/.thunderbird` and `~/.gnupg`.
+There is a chance that these folders already exist. **Make sure to create a backup** of them and replace them with the `*_genesis` variants.
 (No commands given here so that a less attentive reader doesn't purge their config by accident :-))

 Now, you should be ready to start the study by executing ...